sethfri/SNFScreenshotShare/README.md

 ## Installation

 SNFScreenshotShare is available through [CocoaPods](http://cocoapods.org).
-To install it simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile:

 ```
 pod "SNFScreenshotShare"